dssg/UPSG/doc/user_guide.rst

 The primary way that the UPSG Python library interfaces with .upsg files is through the :class:`Universal Object <uspg.uobject.UObject>` or UObject.
-Conceptually, the UObject is a write_once variable that is backed by a .upsg file.
+Conceptually, the UObject is a write-once variable that is backed by a .upsg file.
 The UObject can be written to using one of its "from\_" methods, and then read from using one of its "to\_" methods.
 You will generally not have to deal with UObjects unless you :doc:`implement your own Stage <implementing_stage>`.